cubeapm/docs/docs/http-apis/alerts/mute-groups.md

 #### Response Format {#get-mute-response-format}

-The response format is a JSON array of JSON objects.
-The JSON object has the following structure.
+The response is a JSON array containing mute group objects.
+Each object has the following structure:

 | Field | Type | Description |
 | :--- | :--- | :--- |